David Enoch (philosopher): Philosophy

 In metaethics, Enoch defends "robust realism", the view according to which there are objective, universal, non-natural moral truths, truths that when successful in our moral inquiries we discover rather than create, that do not constitutively depend on us and our dispositions.
+He uses two positive arguments for robust realism: one from the impartiality of morality and the other from the deliberative indispensability of moral truths.

 In political philosophy, Enoch criticizes Rawlsian versions of liberalism, and is developing a non-Rawlsian liberalism, that is sensitive to the concerns of the real world, and that attempts to incorporate the insights of liberalism’s critics.

 In legal philosophy, Enoch criticizes common ways of doing general jurisprudence, and works on specific normative questions concerning the law, for instance, when it comes to moral and legal luck, or to the status of statistical evidence.

 In ethics, Enoch defends moral deference, and the views that consent should be understood contrastively, that a distinction within the value of autonomy helps to clarify the status of hypothetical consent, and that the intending-foreseeing distinction is suspicious – especially when applied to state action.